kenobiamigos/TravelLokal/README.md

 ## Title of Group Project

-TraveLokal: Where Every Destination Beckons
+TravelLokal: Where Every Destination Beckons

 ## Introduction